Mailis/EstNer/cloud/readme.md

 	>- searches among existing json-files its URL's host name

-        >- if it does not find, saves new json-object into gce storage bucket named as '<hostname>.json'
+        >- if host name  not found, saves new metadata into json-object/file,  named as '<hostname>.json', into gce storage bucket

-        >- if it finds, searches for the same document URL in found json-file
+        >- if host name is found, searches for the same document URL in found json-file

-        >- if the file url is not found, saves new metadata of this new document into this existing json-file
+        >- if host name is found, but if the file URL is not found, saves new metadata of this new document into this existing json-file

-	>- if the URL is found, it compares stored hash of content to the document's content just read in memory
+	>- if the file URL is found, it compares stored hash of content to the document's content that just had read in memory

-        >- if the content hashes are different, it adds new content under doc's URL in json-object
+        >- if the content hashes of docs are different, it adds new content under doc's URL (file URL) in json-object

-        >- if the content hashes are the same, it continues to the nxt URL
+        >- if the content hashes are the same, it continues to the next URL

         >- in every case when new data is captured, the respective part of json-object/file is updated and stored in gce storage bucket

+	>- generally speaking,

-	>- creates the mteta data structure for accessed document
+		*creates the meta data structure for accessed documen and

-	>- it writes metadata into directory type
+		*writes metadata into directory type, then

+		*serializes into json

-	>-  the document's URL and access-date is used in downloading processes
+	>- the document's URL and access-date is used in

+		* downloading processes

-	>-  and while monthly updating with documet's content-hash and filename-hash
+		* and while monthly updating with documet's content-hash and filename-hash

-	>-  doc's metadata is used in sorting/filtering through datasets:
+		* doc's metadata is used in sorting/filtering through datasets:

-	>-  datasets can be filtered e.g by
+		* datasets can be filtered e.g by

-	>-  (part of) hostname
+			*(part of) hostname

-	>-  content type
+			*content type

-	>-  accessed date, etc.
+			*accessed date, etc.

-        >- after json-object is created/updated, it sends the content, encoding type and URL of the document to the
+	>- after json-object is created/updated, it sends the content, encoding type and URL of the document to the __fileparser.py__

 __fileparser.py__

-__fileparser.py__

 	>- forks document contents by their types, whish van be either

-	>--- html

-	>--- xml

-	>--- pdf

-	>--- excel

-	>--- json
+	*html

+	*xml

+	*pdf

+	*excel

+	*json

-	>--- plain text
+	*plain text